Corona Treatment

-Tantec are one of the world’s leading manufacturers of Corona Surface Treatment Systems which have been designed and manufactured since day one of the company, back in 1974.
-Corona Discharge treatment, is often the more engineered and bespoke systems so can come in hundreds of designs depending on the material, the geometry of the part, process speed, treatment intensity and integration/ installation requirements.
+Tantec are the world leading manufacturer of Corona Surface Treatment Systems which have been designed and manufactured since day one of the company in 1974.
+Corona discharge treatment is often the more engineered and bespoke systems so can come in hundreds of designs depending on the material, the geometry of the part, process speed, treatment intensity and integration/ installation requirements.

 If Corona Treatment, sometimes known as dielectric barrier discharge treatment looks like the treatment system for you, make sure you speak with us as there’s always more to the technology than first meets the eye.